OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/options/expirations.md

 ---
 title: expirations
-description: Find option chain expirations using the OpenBBTerminal.
-It allows to fetch data from different sources like Nasdaq and Tradier.
+description: "Find option chain expirations using the OpenBBTerminal.
+It allows to" fetch data from different sources like Nasdaq and Tradier.
 The result is a comprehensive dataframe.
 keywords: